 KRSD: Single-Stage Rotary.
 Offering anywhere from 30 to 200 HP, the KRSD series of air compressors is optimal for some of the world’s larger manufacturing facilities.
 If you crank out products daily by the thousands, KRSD single-stage direct drive air compressors are effective at powering virtually any pneumatic mechanism along the assembly line.

 Knowing how air compressors are used in manufacturing, you owe it to your brand to harness the power of Kaishan single- and two-stage rotary screw air compressors.
-Explore our site and contact us today to learn more about how our compressors can transform your manufacturing operations.
+We’re the leading industrial rotary screw air compressor suppliers in the marketplace today.
+Explore our site and contact us today to learn more about how choosing us as your industrial rotary screw compressor manufacturers can transform your manufacturing operations.